Disorders of the hexose monophosphate shunt and glutathione metabolism other than glucose-6-phosphate dehydrogenase deficiency

 RED CELL CHANGES IN OXIDANT STATES

 When disorders of the hexose monophosphate shunt and glutathione metabolism result in anemia, this happens because of oxidant damage to circulating red cells with resultant decreased survival (ie, increased hemolysis), with the following changes.
-(See "Approach to the diagnosis of hemolytic anemia in the adult", section on 'Laboratory testing'.)

 ●Biochemical – Increased hemolysis is associated with increases in indirect bilirubin and lactate dehydrogenase and reductions in haptoglobin, and is usually accompanied by an abrupt fall in hemoglobin if hemolysis is severe.
 If intravascular hemolysis is present, there will be hemoglobinuria, dark urine, and the presence of hemosiderin-laden cells in the urine sediment.